Deadline for receipt of application is:

 Finally, through weekly work with GJ youth producers, many of them young people of color in middle and high school, our fellows will learn and exercise positive youth development practices so that they too can begin to mentor the next generation of journalists of color.

 This intergenerational model allows a constant exchange of knowledge sharing and skills building.
 Ultimately, this ensures a steady flow of young, professionally trained people of color committed to reshaping the fields of media and journalism in more equitable ways.

 Fellows receive stipends.
 The fellowship requires between 25-30 hours each week starting in June 2016 through July 2017.

-- Recent college graduate or current student with a background in media making, communications or journalism
+- Hold a Bachelor’s degree or are currently junior/senior in college with a background in media making, communications, or journalism

 - Excellent communication, organization and time management skills

 - Proficient in written communication

 - Sincere belief GJ’s mission and core values